REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

 \subsubsection{Evaluation on various LD coefficient $\alpha$}

-We investigate the influence of local density bias by evaluating the changes in anomaly detection performance over different local density coefficients $\alpha$ in Eq. (\ref{equ_ldn}).
-The bottom row in Figure \ref{ldknn_param} shows the changes in Im.AUROC and Pi.AUROC versus different values of $\alpha$, where $K$ of LDKNN is fixed to $9$ for a fair comparison.
+We investigate the influence of local density bias by evaluating the changes in anomaly detection performance over different LD coefficients $\alpha$ in Eq. (\ref{equ_ldn}).
+Fig. \ref{ldknn_param} shows the changes in Im.AUROC and Pi.AUROC versus different values of $\alpha$, where $K$ of LDKNN is fixed to $9$ for a fair comparison.
 Note that when LD coefficient $\alpha=0$, LDKNN degrades to 1-NN.
 In addition, we also consider the relation between local density bias and memory size by involving the Coreset algorithm to down-sample the memory bank.
 The Coreset percentage indicates the memory bank size after down-sampling.
-We can see that as the LD coefficient increases, the performance improves at the beginning and then decreases.
+We can see that as the $\alpha$ increases, the performance improves at the beginning and then decreases.
 This is because the optimums are achieved at different LD coefficients under various corset proportions.
-The larger the memory space size is, the larger the optimal LD coefficient would be.
+The larger the memory space size is, the larger the optimal $\alpha$ would be.
 The result also indicates that the local density bias degree and the memory space are positively related.
 LDKNN improves anomaly detection performance by normalizing the density bias in the feature memory bank.
-From another perspective, the Coreset algorithm aims to approximate the original feature space by biasing towards downsampling dense regions and preserving sparse regions, thereby reducing the local density bias across different areas of the memory bank.
+From another perspective, the Coreset algorithm aims to approximate the original feature space by biasing towards downsampling dense regions and preserving sparse regions, thereby reducing the local density bias across different areas in the memory bank.